Boston AI Law Attorney

 Class Actions for Systemic AI Misuse

-Bring collective actions on behalf of those impacted by data breaches, algorithmic bias, or widespread AI failures.
+Lead class actions for data breaches, algorithmic bias, or widespread AI failures affecting large groups.

 Healthcare Algorithm Failures

-Litigate against AI-driven diagnostic or treatment tools that cause harm through bias, error, or denial of care.
+Litigate against AI diagnostic or treatment tools causing harm through bias, error, or denial of care.

 Autonomous Vehicle and Drone Malfunctions

-Pursue product liability claims involving injury or property damage caused by unsupervised or defective AI systems.
+Pursue product liability claims for injury or property damage from defective or unsupervised autonomous systems.

 AI-Generated Defamation and Deepfakes

-Hold companies accountable for reputational damage caused by synthetic media, impersonation, or malicious content.
+Hold companies accountable for reputational harm from synthetic media, impersonation, or malicious AI-generated content.

 AI in Surveillance and Predictive Policing

-Challenge civil rights violations stemming from facial recognition errors, over-policing, or algorithmic targeting.
+Challenge civil rights violations from facial recognition errors, over-policing, or algorithmic targeting.

 IP Misuse by Generative AI

-Represent creators and businesses whose proprietary data, software, or copyrighted works were used without consent in AI model training.
+Represent creators whose proprietary data, software, or copyrighted works were used without consent in model training.

 Public Benefit Algorithmic Denials

-Represent those wrongfully excluded from healthcare, housing, or food assistance due to flawed AI eligibility tools.
+Represent individuals wrongfully excluded from healthcare, housing, or food assistance due to flawed AI eligibility systems.

 Contact